Address Validation Rule

 Step 1 : Navigate to Profile -> Profiling -> Select an Oracle data source, select main table and staging configuration table.
 In the below screenshot, main table is CUSTOMER_ADDRESSES and staging table is CUSTOMER_ADDRESSES_DVSUM.

-Note: It is required to make sure that Staging table exists for AV rule to be run.
+Note: It is required to make sure that Staging table exists for Address Validation rule to be run.

 1.jpg